 Is it ethical?

 Does it maintain and build our reputation?

-Anti-trust and fair competition our standard
+Anti-trust and fair competition

 We believe in free and open competition and we never engage in improper practices that may limit competition through illegal and unfair means.
 We do not enter into agreements with competitors to engage in any anticompetitive behaviour, including setting prices or dividing up customers, suppliers or markets.